Angela Thompson

 Connect emissions directly to your business activity

 Your climate platform should pull financial and operational data directly from your accounting and ERP systems.
-That ensures your emissions calculations reflect actual business activity, not approximations.
-It also eliminates the risks associated with manual data uploads.
+That ensures your emissions calculations reflect actual business activity, not approximations, and eliminates the risks associated with manual data uploads.

 Classify and calculate with machine learning accuracy